Imalent R90TS review (36,000 lumens)

 |Publication date||June 2019|

-The Imalent R90TS is the successor of the popular R90C. but instead of using 9 CREE XHP35’s, they chose to add another 9 to make it a total of 18.
+The Imalent R90TS is the successor of the popular R90C, but instead of 9* CREE XHP35, they added another 9 to make it 18.
 And instead of 20,000 lumens, they now claim a max output of 36,000 lumens.
 Besides going super throw, they also went superpower LOL.
 It’s been on the list for the brightest flashlights for a while, but since it’s now discontinued, it has been removed.

 The R90TS is brighter than 90% of all flashlights in production, including the Imalent DX80, Acebeam X80, and Acebeam X80GT.

 The R90TS was part of an Imalent kit I bought.
 The kit included a battery pack, an Imalent MS18 head, and the R90TS head.
-Both using the same dedicated battery pack!
-If you are wondering to buy just the MS18 or R90TS, just consider getting the combo!
+Both use the same dedicated battery pack!
+If you are wondering to buy the MS18 or R90TS, consider getting the combo!

 What you’ll get: